-Don Bosco Fambul and the Campaign for Good Governance operated a hotline and psychosocial services for victims of sexual violence.
-Defense for Children International reported that between January and June, sexual penetration/abuse accounted for more than 60 percent of abuse cases reported at police stations.
+Defense for Children International reported that between January and June 2016, sexual penetration and molestation accounted for more than 60 percent of abuse cases reported at police stations.
 Girls were the main victims of sexual exploitation.
-A majority of these victims were between the ages of 11 and 14, and an estimated 20 percent were between six and 10 years of age.
+A majority of victims were between ages 11 and 14, and an estimated 20 percent were between ages six and 10.

 Civil society organizations, such as Legal Aid and Timap for Justice, provided free legal services for victims of gender-based and domestic violence.
-Inefficiencies and corruption in the judicial system, however, resulted in many case settled out of court or without going to trial.
+Inefficiencies and corruption in the judicial system, however, resulted in many cases settled out of court or without going to trial.
 Most perpetrators, including teachers, family friends, relatives, traditional leaders, and neighbors, were known to their victims.

 Medical and psychological services for rape victims were limited.
 Police often required victims to obtain a medical report for the filing of charges, examinations, reports, and court appearances, and most government doctors charged fees that were prohibitively expensive for most victims.
-The International Rescue Committee Rainbo centers in Freetown, Kenema, and Koidu helped to perform medical examinations, provide counseling for victims of sexual assault, and offer legal assistance for victims who wanted to prosecute their cases.
-These Rainbo centers were the only such centers in the country, and many victims had no access to medical attention or services.
 The law provides that the victim of a sexual offense shall be entitled to free medical treatment and a free medical report, but in reality many victims had to pay for medical services.